alejandrosz/Proximities/README.md

 ## Getting Started

  - You have to manage a metro network.
- -  Use the mousedown and mouseup to connect stations with red, blue and yellow lines and let passengers travel when the train arrives!.
+ -  Use the mousedown and mouseup to connect stations with red, blue and yellow lines and let passengers travel when the train arrives!
 The amount of available tracks increase upon time.
  - There are three types of station.
 Triangles, Squares and Circles.
 In each one appears passengers that want to go to another stations of their type.
  - If more than 6 passengers accumulate in one station you lose.